emiprandi/atom-keymap/README.md

 atom-keymap
 ===========

-[Atom.io](http://atom.io) keymap for spanish keyboard layout.
-Improves indentation shortcuts and other things.
+[Atom.io](https://atom.io) keymap for spanish keyboard layout.

+Overrides some shortcuts and improves the ones i use the most (like indentation).